Bureau of Public Affairs: Office of Regional Media Outreach

-The Office of Regional Media Outreach (RMO) provides local, regional, specialty, and national media a central connection point to department newsmakers.
+The Office of Regional Media Outreach (RMO) provided local, regional, specialty, and national media a central connection point to department newsmakers.

-Their database of newsmakers enables members of the media to quickly find an expert at the department to provide insight, analysis, and expertise on foreign affairs, news and events.
-Searches can be made by name, issue, position or language spoken.
-Once an expert has been identified, their staff will set up an interview for television, radio, or print media.
+Their database of newsmakers enabled members of the media to quickly find an expert at the department to provide insight, analysis, and expertise on foreign affairs, news and events.
+Searches could be made by name, issue, position or language spoken.
+Once an expert was identified, their staff would set up an interview for television, radio, or print media.

-They list their 47 available experts.
+They listed their forty-seven available experts.

 Office of Electronic Information

-The Office of Electronic Information and Publications oversees the State Department's website, gathering information from all other parts of the Department, as well as participating in the process of publishing printed documents.
+The Office of Electronic Information and Publications oversaw the State Department's website, gathering information from all other parts of the Department, as well as participating in the process of publishing printed documents.

 Issues and press

-This tab of the State Department's website, gives the official U.S. position on the major issues in the news.
+This tab of the State Department's website gives the official U.S. position on the major issues in the news.
 As it is the official publication of opinion from the U.S. State Department, it offers its own view of an issue, and any reports that support it.
 It is a start for preliminary research.
 On this same tab you can find daily press briefings from the major outlets of official statement.
 A record of "Remarks, Testimony: Senior Officials" since 2001, "Daily Briefings" and "Remarks, Testimony: Senior Officials" Also available is a statement from Secretary Rice and information about joining the listserv to receive 2-5 briefings a day.
 RSS Feeds and press releases from the Foreign Press Center, USAID, and the U.S. Mission to the United Nations (USUN).
 There is a section dedicated to audio and video content, including podcasts.
 "Major State Department Publications" giving information on past bribery charges and a "Guide to Doing Business" in the U.S. are all available online.